NicklasVraa/LiX/readme.md

 **Classes**:
 - `Paper` is for typesetting academic research papers and university assignments.
 It abstracts the article class.
-- `Tome` is for typesetting academic pieces of litterature, like textbooks and dissertations.
+- `Tome` is for typesetting academic litterature, like textbooks and dissertations.
 It abstracts the report class.
 - `Novel` is for typesetting fiction, like novels or a short-stories.
 It abstracts the book class.